pfackeldey/evermore/docs/tips_and_tricks.md

 (treescope-visualization)=
 ## treescope Visualization

-evermore components can be visualized with `treescope`.
-Convert the corresponding PyTree using `evermore.visualization.convert_tree_to_treescope` and use it with `treescope`.
+evermore components can be visualized with [treescope](https://treescope.readthedocs.io/en/stable/index.html).
 In IPython notebooks you can display the tree using `treescope.display`.

 ```{code-cell} ipython3
 import jax